milanvidakovic/FPGAEmulator/README.md

 If you click on each register (or flag) on the top of the main window, you will be able to enter a new value for it.

-If you double click, or click&F2 on a cell in the Memory or Stack frame Viewer window, you will be able to change the memory cell value.
+If you double click, or click&F2 on a cell in the Memory or Memory write window, you will be able to change the memory cell value.

 Custom assembler files are here: https://github.com/milanvidakovic/FPGAcustomasm